 Alginite-rich layers were discovered by luminescence under UV light.
 The thickness of the individual layers is up to 50 mm, but the total thickness is up to 1 m in the cross-section (1-5% of the cross-section).
-Microscopic studies show predominance of organic matter in the constitution oh the layers.
+Microscopic studies show predominance of organic matter in the constitution of the layers.
 The mineralogical composition of the alginite-rich layers is dominated by quartz, which is in good agreement with XRF data.
+Such abundance of quartz grains in the alginite-rich layers are not typical for the Bazhenov rocks.
+The quartz of host rocks are amorphous SiO2, while quartz of the alginite-rich layers are crystalline.
+Amorphous SiO2 formed from biological organisms (radiolaria or diatoms).
+The origin of quartz in the alginite-rich layers needs clarification.

 The positive correlation between $\Sigma$ REE and TOC in the alginite-rich layers suggest that the bulk of REE are incorporated in organic matter.
 Alginite-rich layers are situated in the Member 4 of the Bazhenov Formation and has wide distribution on the territory of the central part of Western Siberia.